cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 **Recommended:** None.

 ### 5) Secret Objectives<a name="Setup_SecretObjectives"></a>
 Deal two Secret Objective cards to each player.
 They will have to discard one of them later.

+**Special:** If a player draws two copies of the same Secret Objective, they may show them to the table to draw a third Secret Objective (they will still only get to keep one Secret Objective like the other players).

 <!-- ### 6) Race Picking<a name="Setup_RacePicking"></a>
 > The race picking and Home System bidding now use the order given by the die roll, instead of starting with the highest roller and going clockwise.